Frequently Asked Questions

 Yes.
 The earliest name of the organization was actually The Davets Home for Spastic Paralysis, named for the veterans organization that helped to pay for its first building, a large old house near the corner of 9th and Triplett Streets.
 Spastic paralysis is term for what is now more commonly called cerebral palsy.
 The name of the agency changed to The Spastics Home and School in the late 1940’s, a name it kept until the mid-70’s when it was renamed The Wendell Foster Center in honor of its retiring founder.
 A few years ago the name was updated to Wendell Foster’s Campus for Developmental Disabilities to emphasize the multi-faceted nature of the agency.

 We also offer a large outpatient services program, as well as the Western KY Assistive Technology Center on Campus.
 Outpatient services, offered on Campus and at area public schools, include speech/ communication therapy, physical therapy, occupational therapy and assistive technology evaluations.
-WFC’s licensed Comprehensive Outpatient Rehabilitation Facility (CORF) serves about 500 people, mostly infants and children, on an annual basis with speech, occupational and physical therapies as well as through its certified developmental interventionist.
+WFC’s licensed Comprehensive Outpatient Rehabilitation Facility (CORF) serves about 500 people, mostly infants and children, on an annual basis with speech, occupational and physical therapies.
 In addition, the Western KY Assistive Technology Center’s lending library, demonstration laboratory and professional training programs touch an additional 5000 or more people annually in 34 Kentucky counties and Southern Indiana.
-WFC has five Assistive Technology Specialists certified to provide assistive technology assessments for individuals with a wide array of disabling conditions.
+WFC has five Assistive Technology Professionals certified to provide assistive technology assessments for individuals with a wide array of disabling conditions.
 WFC is a provider of a variety of in-home and community-based supports for individuals still residing in their own homes.
 WFC also provides after-school programming, summer camp, and pre-employment training for youth who have autism spectrum disorder.

 Cerebral palsy (CP) describes a group of chronic conditions affecting body movement and muscle coordination.
 Its effects may range from mild to severe and (depending on other brain damage that might be present) the condition may or may not be associated with other disabilities, most commonly intellectual disability and/or seizure, vision, hearing, and communication disorders.
 CP is caused by damage to one or more specific areas of the brain, usually occurring during fetal development; before, during or after birth; or during infancy.
 The faulty development or damage to motor areas of the brain disrupts the brain’s normal ability to adequately control movement and posture.
 CP is not a disease and it is not curable, but its impact can be managed in positive ways.